codygreen/nms_lab_env/README.md

     sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE devportal TO nginxdm;"
     ```

-1. Add NSJ directives in the top-level main context the nginx.conf file
+1. Add NJS directives in the top-level main context the nginx.conf file

     ```bash
     load_module modules/ngx_http_js_module.so;